 While participating in the program, you will stay in the antebellum plantation house known as “Arlington House.”
 Or, for those wanting to pamper themselves, there is also the option of staying at one of the local B&B’s.

-For more information about the program and to register contact Matthew Reeves, Director of Archaeology, at firstname.lastname@example.org or call (540) 672-2728 ext.
-160.
+For more information about this program, please contact Matthew Reeves, Director of Archaeology and Landscape Restoration, at email@example.com or (540) 672-2728 x 160.